 Tip #8: Define your customer service policy in concrete terms and empower your employees to correct any issues on the spot when possible.

-At Starbucks, we had a policy when handling customer complaints and problems: listen to the complaint, acknowledge the problem (and this also means acknowledging that it is your fault, even if you don’t think it is), thank the customer for bringing it to our attention, take action, and encourage them to come back.
+At Starbucks, we had a policy when handling customer complaints and problems: listen to the complaint, acknowledge the problem (and this also means acknowledging that it is a problem, even if you don’t think it is), thank the customer for bringing it to our attention, take action, and encourage them to come back.
 I’ve used this and seen it work time and again.
 It sounds a little corpro-babble when spelled out that way, but it basically means to make sure you hear them, take responsibility, fix it, and send them away with a welcoming attitude.
 It may not work 100% of the time, because you can’t always make everyone happy again, but it fixes a lot.
 Fixing problems means more money in your coffers when customers come back.

 If customer problems and complaints can be handled swiftly, your customers will be happier across the board.
 They may grow to prefer your store because of this tactic alone.
 Make certain your employees have the tools to handle lots of situations without having to wait for a busy manager to get involved.
 Don’t let customers leave your store upset if your employees can smooth over the situation then and there.
 Definitely don’t let them leave it for you to clean up later, when it might already be too late.

 Tip #9: Attitude check yourself and your employees.